Menu

 42-Upper Falls - Powerful Waterfall on the Yellowstone River

-Upper Falls - Powerful Waterfall on the Yellowstone River - Natural Attractions in USA - Planet Travel Advisor Upper Falls - Powerful Waterfall on the Yellowstone River - Natural Attractions in USA The Upper Falls, at 200 feet wide and 50 feet high, is Michigan's tallest and widest waterfall.
+The Upper Falls, 200 feet wide and 50 feet high, is Michigan's tallest and widest waterfall.
 Take a stroll along the paved quarter-mile path to the observation locations.
-Take the 93 steps down to the brink viewing platform to get a close-up glimpse and feel the spray on your skin.
-If you've got the stamina, take the paved walk all the way to the river's edge and descend the 112 stairs there.
+Take the 93 steps to the brink viewing platform to get a close-up glimpse and feel the spray on your skin.
+If you've got the stamina, take the paved walk to the river's edge and descend the 112 stairs there.

 43-Tahquamenon Falls State Park's Lower Falls

-Tahquamenon Falls State Park's Lower Falls is a beautiful natural wonder located in Michigan, USA.
+Tahquamenon Falls State Park's Lower Falls is a beautiful natural wonder in Michigan.
 The park is known for its stunning waterfalls and scenic beauty.
 The Lower Falls is one of the main attractions within the park.
-It consists of a series of cascades and rapids along the Tahquamenon River, creating a picturesque and mesmerizing sight.
-The water of the falls is notable for its amber color, which is caused by tannins leached from the cedar swamps that the river drains.
+It consists of cascades and rapids along the Tahquamenon River, creating a picturesque and mesmerizing sight.
+The water of the falls is notable for its amber color, caused by tannins leached from the cedar swamps the river drains.
 Visitors can enjoy hiking trails, and scenic overlooks, and even take boat tours to explore and appreciate the natural beauty of Tahquamenon Falls State Park's Lower Falls.

 44-Monument Rocks, the Chalk Pyramids – Kansas